zeule/asus-wmi-ec-sensors/README.md

 Linux HWMON sensors driver for ASUS motherboards to read sensors from the embedded controller

+## This driver is available in the mainline kernel 5.16

+Thanks to @0lvin efforts this driver was mainlined.
+Please use the in-kernel version or the enhanced one [here](https://github.com/zeule/asus-ec-sensors).

+## Overview

-Many ASUS motherboards do not publish all the available sensors via the Super I/O chip but the missing ones are available through the embedded controller (EC) registers.
+Many ASUS motherboards do not publish all the available sensors via the Super I/O chip but some of them are available through the embedded controller (EC) registers.

 This driver implements reading those sensor data via the WMI method `BREC`, which is known to be present in all ASUS motherboards based on the AMD 500 series chipsets (and probably is available in other